CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 that supports each claim.
 It is a current-state index, not a development diary, issue tracker replacement, release approval, or clinical-quality statement.

-Validation baseline: `develop` at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
+Validation baseline: `develop` started at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
+The 2026-09-22 startup change set was validated in that worktree before commit; see the dated Tier 0 summary.
-This update adds campaign documentation and evidence without changing the application code under validation.
-Statuses remain tied to the exact evidence revision and must be refreshed when the checkout or its validation evidence changes.
+Statuses remain tied to the evidence revision and must be refreshed when the checkout or its validation evidence changes.

 ## Maintenance Rules